By Kate, Lead Writer, and Rustina, Contributing Writer

 Notice that fermented foods are not on this list.
 They are a bandage, at best, at this early stage.
 And, they are high in histamine — which is a problem for those who are already experiencing histamine intolerance.
-(Histamine levels are normally high in the gut, but inflammation increases this.
-Chronic stress and low magnesium also play an important role here.)
+Histamine levels are normally high in the gut, but inflammation can cause an increase in this.
+Chronic stress and low magnesium also play an important role here.
 Unlike most protocols, we’re going to wait on fermented foods.

 Stage 3: The Specific Diet/Supplement Protocol

 Choose organic foods and herbs if you can afford to.
-Wild crafted are good too.
-I have a buying guide at the bottom with my recommended brands.
+Wildcrafted foods are great too.
+I have a buying guide at the bottom where I list all of my recommended brands.

 AM: The Detox Smoothie